juangburgos/QDeferred/README.md

 };
 ```

-The client has a `connect` method that get executed in a thread, and resolves after a random delay between 0 and 5 seconds.
+The client has a `connect` method that gets executed in a thread, and resolves after a random delay between 0 and 5 seconds.

 We create three instances of the client, and would like to execute some code once **all** of them have been connected.
 This could complicate our code, but luckly `QDeferred` has a handly **static** method called `QDefer::when` that allows us to sync the states of multiple `QDeferred` instances: